robert-westenberger/knowledgebase/docker/container-manipulation.md

 `docker container run <image name>` .

 The `image name` can be of any image from an online registry or your local system.

+# How to Publish a Port
+Since containers are isolated, your host system doesn't know anything about what's going on inside a container.
+Hence, applications running inside a container remain inaccessible from the outside.

+To allow access from outside of a container, you must publish the appropriate port inside the container to a port on your local network.

+## Common syntax for `--publish` or `-p` option
+`--publish <host port>:<container port>